-Evernight is an ebook publisher of romance and erotica novels that is currently open to submissions from writers.
+Evernight is an eBook publisher of romance and erotica novels that is currently open to submissions from writers.
 They also publish print versions of some books.
 They publish a lot of books and have a relatively high acceptance rate.
-However, most authors that are published by them seem to have had an overall good experience.
-A number of the books they have published have been on the Amazon Bestseller list.
+The authors that have published with them have had a mixed experience.
+A number of the books they have published have been on the Amazon Bestseller list, but rumor suggest that those books tend to be written by the owners.